anastasia-ragulskaya/FTIR_code/README.md

 * numpy
 * scipy.optimize

 The github directory also contains "main.exe", which can be used to directly start the application on Windows.
+In this case, the **ONLY** thing which requires downloading is "main.exe".
+It may take some time for a program to start.

 ## Data analysis
 The raw data of the FTIR consists of two columns (wavenumber and absorption) and is saved as a .txt file.
 The data procedure is the following: